Punic language: Vowels

-The vowels in Punic and Neo-Punic were: short a, i, and u; their long counterparts ā, ī, and ū; and ē and ō, which had developed out of the diphthongs ay and aw, respectively (for example Punic mēm, 'water', corresponds to Hebrew mayim).
+The vowels in Punic and Neo-Punic are: short a, i, and u; their long counterparts ā, ī, and ū; and ē and ō, which had developed out of the diphthongs ay and aw, respectively (for example Punic mēm, 'water', corresponds to Hebrew mayim).

 Two vowel changes are noteworthy.
 In many cases a stressed long ā developed into /o/, for example in the third person masculine singular of the suffixing conjugation of the verb, baròk, 'he has blessed' (compare Hebrew baràk).
 And in some cases that /o/ secondarily developed into ū, for example mū, 'what?', < mō < mā (cf. Hebrew māh, 'what?').

 In late Punic and Neo-Punic the glottal stop and pharyngeal and laryngeal consonants were no longer pronounced.
-The signs ’, ‘, h, and ḥ thus became available to indicate vowels.
+The signs’, ‘, h, and ḥ thus became available to indicate vowels.
 The ‘ayn (‘) came to be regularly used to indicate an /a/ sound, and also y and w increasingly were used to indicate /i/ and /o, u/, respectively.
 But a consistent system to write vowels never developed.